Institutional Security

 Is there any additional comfort you can give us?

 Yes of course.
-We can provide a letter from our bank / an independent firm of accountants verifying that our trustee holds sufficient money to be "good for" the guarantee.
+We can provide a letter from an independent firm of accountants verifying that our trustee holds sufficient money to be "good for" the guarantee.

 WHAT HAPPENS IF A TENANT DOESN'T PAY RENT WHEN IT'S DUE?